aljazmc/docker-dev-scripts/README.md

 * **simple one-command cleanup:** with `./project.sh clean`.

 > [!CAUTION]
-> Function "clean" is used in development of "project.sh" to remove **ALL** files and folders.
-When developing your own project don't forget to tweak it when necessary!
+> Function "clean" is used in development of "project.sh" to remove **ALL** generated files and folders.
+When developing your own project don't forget to change it!

 ## > Prerequisites